schaetz/Moodtag/README.md

 ## Build

+1. Build the database with the following command from the root directory:

+`dart run build_runner build`

-To build the app for iOS, run
+2. To build the app for iOS, run

 `flutter build ios -t lib/app/main.dart`